(UW NetID required)

 La Follette School faculty and staff, especially the Career Services Coordinator, assist students with their internship search.
 Government agencies and other employers frequently ask the La Follette School to share information about internships with students, and the Career Services Coordinator and faculty also may initiate contacts with organizations on behalf of students.

 Earning Academic Credit for Internships

-With approval from the Associate Director, students may enroll for 1 to 3 credits of PA 827, meeting the following minimum work hour guidelines:
+With approval from the Career Services Coordinator, students may enroll in PA 827 for 1 to 3 credits, meeting the following minimum work hour guidelines:

 - 3 credits: minimum of 320 hours over at least 8 weeks

 - 2 credits: minimum of 240 hours over at least 6 weeks

 - 1 credit: minimum of 160 hours over at least 4 weeks

 Approval of a position for academic credit also is based on several additional criteria, such as: the student’s satisfactory academic progress, type of employer, expected projects and tasks during the internship, and the relationship of the internship to the student’s degree program and field.
 A maximum of 3 internship credits may be counted toward a La Follette School master’s degree.